Population/Cohort team staff and student research assistants gathered for HEAL Student Research Assistant Appreciation meet-up!

 Undergraduate research assistantships are available to students.
 Assistantships are available as part of an HP 290 or 490 Directed Research Course, paid through Federal Work Study (if eligible), or can be done on a volunteer basis.
 Qualified students from other programs within USC (e.g., psychology, neuroscience) and at other institutions, including recent graduates, are also welcome to apply.
 Research assistants work on clinical and field studies examining the role of emotional factors that influence tobacco, alcohol and other drug use, as well as other behaviors that impact health (e.g. exercise and diet).

 Undergraduate assistantships are a great way to gain initial exposure to innovative, collaborative research in preparation for medical school and graduate school in psychology, neuroscience and public health.
-HEAL alumni have gone on to graduate school at some of the leading institutions and programs in the nation, including: UCLA, NYU, USC, UCSF, Dartmouth, University of Arizona, University of California Davis, New York Medical College, University of Washington, Virginia Commonwealth University, Tulane University, and University of Hawaii.
+REBEL alumni have gone on to graduate school at some of the leading institutions and programs in the nation, including: UCLA, NYU, USC, UCSF, Dartmouth, University of Arizona, University of California Davis, New York Medical College, University of Washington, Virginia Commonwealth University, Tulane University, and University of Hawaii, among others.

-We prioritize assistantships to students who are interested in committing to: two consecutive semesters of volunteering and 10 hours of volunteering per week.
+We prioritize assistantships to students who are interested in committing totwo consecutive semesters of volunteering and 8-10 hours of volunteering per week.

 Responsibilities include: